 Tending to other people’s pets while they’re on vacation or away on business can be a great gig for retirees who love critters.

 Word of mouth is a good way to get started.
 Let your family and friends know that you’re available to pet-sit or house-sit.
-Post a flier on a community bulletin board.
+Post a flyer on a community bulletin board.
 Or explore working part time at a business that cares for animals.
 There are also apps that match pet owners with people with sitters.

 Don’t limit your services to dog duties, as you may be needed to look after cats, birds, fish, hamsters or other household pets.